-The purpose of this guide is to provide individual Government sponsor/users with the procedures for initiating, funding, and making changes to research and development (R&D) projects on the Air Force/MIT-LL FFRDC contract FA8702-15-D-0001.
+The purpose of this guide is to provide federal government sponsors/users outside of the DoD (AKA Non-DoD) with the procedures for initiating, funding, and making changes to research and development (R&D) projects on the Air Force/MIT-LL FFRDC contract FA8702-15-D-0001.
 In accordance with the DoD Sponsoring Agreement, all federally sponsored work (DoD and non-DoD) will be performed on the Air Force Prime Contract.
 The Air Force Life Cycle Management Center (AFLCMC), Strategic Services Division (AFLCMC/AZS) at Hanscom AFB, is responsible for management and administration of the USAF/MIT-LL FFRDC contract.